Cellular Service for Remote Regions

 Koskenoja says that the Cel-Fi Smart Signal Booster has been a godsend for resolving a lot of those issues.
 “We’ve used other booster equipment but Cel-Fi is by far the best.”

 Here’s a case in point.
 One couple’s home was 2.5 kilometers from a cell tower, and could not get a decent signal.
 The wife relied heavily on the Internet for her genealogy website and magazine so used a turbo hub, although speeds were slow.
 Even their iPhones barely worked.

 Koskenoja installed an antenna outside their home and added a Cel-Fi indoors.
 “It created a beautiful bubble effect up to 13,000 square feet.
 Only Cel-Fi devices can do that.
 Now they have coverage into the garage as well as the driveway and much faster Internet speeds.
 They’re amazed because they have five bars on their iPhone for the first time.”

 He adds: “The best part is, because Cel-Fi is registered to a specific carrier, it works harmoniously with their towers so there’s no risk they will shut it down.
 And because Cel-Fi creates a coverage bubble, customers don’t have to worry about intrusions and roaming charges from other providers.”

 Koskenoja says he has seen customers with tears in their eyes once he has completed a Cel-Fi installation.
 “They’re thrilled because they can finally use Skype to connect with their grandchildren and other family members.”

 Do you have questions about improving cellular coverage in remote regions?
-Leave them in the comments and our customer service team can help.
+Contact our partners at Cel-Fi Online Resellers for Homes.

 Contact us today to help with your Cellular Coverage Problems